-Each school district or charter school must have standards and procedures in place for the evaluation and placement of students in the school's Section 504 program.
-S chools must also implement a system of procedural safeguards that includes notice, an opportunity for a parent or guardian to examine relevant records, an impartial hearing with an opportunity for participation by the parent or guardian and representation by counsel, and a review procedure.
+Each school district or charter school must have standards and procedures in place for the evaluation and placement of students in the district's or charter school's Section 504 program.
+Districts and charter schools must also implement a system of procedural safeguards that includes notice, an opportunity for a legal guardian to examine relevant records, an impartial hearing with an opportunity for participation by the legal guardian and representation by counsel, and a review procedure.